octokit/octokit.js/docs/src/pages/api/05_pagination.md

 title: "Pagination"
 ---

-All endpoint methods starting with `.list*` do not return all responses at once but instead return the first 30 items by default, see also [GitHub’s REST API pagination documentation](https://developer.github.com/v3/#pagination).
+All endpoint methods starting with `.list*` do not return all results at once but instead return the first 30 items by default, see also [GitHub’s REST API pagination documentation](https://developer.github.com/v3/#pagination).

 To automatically receive all results across all pages, you can use the `octokit.paginate()` method: